 But why does “innovation” have those associations?
-Well, it’s to do with how your brain works.
+Well, it has to do with how your brain works.
 And in particular, how your brain processes anything new.
 In simple terms, your brain rewards you for seeking out new things.

 As it does this, the brain releases dopamine.
 This is the chemical associated with reward and motivation.
-So, the brain motivates us to seek out “new” things, and rewards us for doing so with feel-good chemicals.
+So, the brain motivates us to seek out “new” things by rewarding us with feel-good chemicals.

-This is partly why differentiation and having strong emotional benefits matters so much in branding.
+This is partly why differentiation and having strong emotional benefits matter so much in branding.
 But in terms of innovation lessons, it’s also why people find the idea of it so appealing in business.
-“New” things feels more exciting.
+“New” things feel more exciting.
 More rewarding.
 There’s a dopamine kick from novelty.
-So, try to reinforce that kick, by regularly reminding people of the rewards of your innovation projects.
+So reinforce that kick by regularly reminding people of the rewards of your innovation projects.
 Do this to help your innovation project teams stay motivated.

 Second glass of water down.
 So far, so good.